SteveConyers/SteveConyers/README.md

 <h1 align="center">Greetings, my name is Steven Conyers</h1>
-<h3 align="center">I am an aspiring Software Developer, who work as a ERP Specialist and Technical Support Specialist.</h3>
+<h3 align="center">I am for ERP Specialist and former Technical Support Specialist.</h3>

 - 🔭 I’m currently working on **building out my portfolio to show my programming skills**

-- 🌱 I’m currently learning **how to use Github and more on front-end development.**
+- 🌱 I’m currently learning **how to use Github more in debth.**

 - 👯 I’m looking to collaborate on **beginner to mid-level projects.**

-- 🤝 I’m looking for help with **upgrading my programming skills, mindset and how to land a role in Software Development.**
+- 🤝 I’m looking for help with **upgrading my programming skills, mindset as well as landing a role in Software Development.**

-- 👨‍💻 All of my projects are available at [https://github.com/SteveConyers](https://github.com/SteveConyers) and uploaded weekly.
+- 👨‍💻 All of my projects are available here on my GitHub.

-- 💬 Ask me about **anything related to myself, my education or tech experience.**
+- 💬 Ask me about **anything related to myself, my education, my tech experience or computer hardware.**

 - 📫 How to reach me **steve.conyers4@gmail.com**